trco/django-bootstrap-modal-forms/README.rst

 ===========================================================

 Set ``asyncUpdate`` and ``asyncSettings`` settings to create or update objects without page redirection to ``successUrl`` and define whether a modal should close or stay opened after form submission.
 See comments in example below and paragraph **modalForm options** for explanation of ``asyncSettings``.
+See examples on how to properly reinstantiate modal forms for all CRUD buttons when using async options.

 .. code-block:: html